00

 Guardrails

 Every automation has built-in safety limits.
-No runaway spending, no notification spam, no duplicate rewards.
+No runaway spending, no notification spam, and absolutely no duplicate rewards.

 1. 01